josuah/notmarkdown/README.md

    format for Gopher, through the notmarkdow-gph backend.

-To add a new converter backend, add in $PATH a script called notmarkdown-$ext that reads NotMarkdown from stdin and sends the targetted format to stdout.
+To add a new converter backend, add in $PATH a script called notmarkdown-$ext that reads notmarkdown from stdin and sends the targetted format to stdout.
 For instance, a notmarkdown-txt backend that print the document unchanged or a notmarkdown-pdf aiming paper publication.